-Divide dough into fourths.
+Divide dough into thirds.
 Knead pink food color into 1 portion.
 Knead purple food color into second portion.
-Knead green food color into third portion.
+Leave third portion plain.

-Flatten each fourth into disk shape.
+Flatten each third into disk shape.
 Wrap in plastic food wrap.
-Refrigerate 2 hours or overnight until firm.
+Refrigerate 1 hour or overnight until firm.

 Heat oven to 375°F.